Chris44442/de10nano/README.md

 Plug in the Mini-B USB cable into the J4 jack of the device.
 Use a serial device tool like **tio** to communicate between the Host PC and the HPS via USB UART.
 Change the baud rate if necessary.
 Before booting the HPS, on the Host PC run **tio**.
 Remember to change the values depending on which USB port of your Host PC you are using.

 ```
-# The default should work in u-boot
+# The default should work in U-boot
 tio /dev/ttyUSB0
 # But sometimes you may need a different baud rate
 tio -b 57600 -d 8 -f none -s 1 -p none /dev/ttyUSB0
 ```

 After powering up you should be able to see the displayed logs of the bootloader.
-Some versions of u-boot require you to set the bootcmd variable which enables you to automatically boot into Linux.
+Some versions of U-boot require you to set the bootcmd variable which enables you to automatically boot into Linux.
 In some other versions this step is not necessary.
-In the u-boot console type:
+In the U-boot console type:

 ```
 setenv bootcmd "run distro_bootcmd"